 I’m a farmers market junkie, and proud of it.

 I LOVE walking around.
-Ah, the people, the smells, the colors.
+Ah, the people, the smell of fresh produce, the colors.

 But for real, eating locally sourced foods and in season can reduce your carbon footprint by up to 10%.
 Some reasons are:

 - No need for transportation